prometheus-operator/prometheus-operator/Documentation/platform/strategic-merge-patch.md

     value: "15ms"
 ```

-## How To Deploy Prometheus In Restricted Or Baseline Namespace
+## How To Deploy Prometheus In Restricted Or Baseline Namespace.

 The following manifest changes the securityContext of containers in Prometheus Pod.
+If the Thanos sidecar is enabled, similar changes should be applied for the `thanos-sidecar` container.

 ```yaml
 apiVersion: monitoring.coreos.com/v1